JosephWardDotTech/josephwarddottech.github.io/_posts/2024-01-21-harmonising-selenium.md

 I have probably used some form of browser monkey patching most often of all out of everything we have discussed so far.
 It has multi-browser support, doesn't require you introduce another dependencym and is easily injected and cleared ad hoc.

 Note: Although we are monkey patching `XMLHttpRequest` this works equally well with `fetch` if that's what's under test is using.
+The code below introduces a *small* memory leak (due the objects we create to track hanging around in memory), but this shouldn't be problematic for a single test and is easy to do if needed.

 ```python
 from selenium.webdriver.chrome.service import Service